 If you or your healthcare company is facing allegations of fraud, you need an experienced law firm to represent you during these troubling and crucial moments.
 Not only are the sanctions for committing healthcare fraud extremely steep – even civil cases can impose treble damages, or three times what was allegedly defrauded – but the process of defending against the accusations is often far from simple.

-The lawyers at Oberheiden P.C. have spent decades defending clients across the country from a wide variety of allegations related to healthcare fraud.
+The lawyers at Oberheiden P.C. are highly experienced with defending clients across the country from a wide variety of allegations related to healthcare fraud.
 Just a few of the most common have been for:

 - Billing fraud

 - Medicare fraud

 - Psychologist and psychiatrist fraud